batfish/af19-demo/README.md

 * `GIT_TEMPLATE` - This is the Git Clone URL for the Template repo you setup in Gitlab
    * Example: `git@localhost:samir-demo/af19-template.git`

-Then you setup the demos:
+Then you setup the demos (this is run from the local clone of the `batfish/af19-demo` repository):

 `bash run.sh`

 This command will do the following:
   * via `setup-git-repos.sh`, push content to the template repo.

-NOTE: This will reset the Git repository to the base state, so you can run the demo scenarios again.
+NOTE: This will reset the GitLab repository to the base state, so you can run the demo scenarios again.

 ## Running the demos

 To run the demos you will need to have a local clone of the `af19-template` repo.
 Both demo scenarios require you to run an Ansible playbook from this directory

 ## Demo Scenario #1